Franzelswarnmps/R-AutoBuy/readme.md

 with "Remember me" checked on this profile
 * On the profile, set a specific marionette port, set browser.cache.check_doc_frequency = 1
-* In sites.toml, insert the Firefox profile path, and the marionette port you chose, change the product url, and comment/uncomment the recaptcha step depending on whether you installed Python3 and amazoncaptcha
+* In sites.toml, insert the Firefox profile path, and the marionette port you chose, change the product url
+* If you plan on using the amazon captcha solver, you must install Poython before compiling
+    * uncomment the captcha step in sites.toml
+    * uncomment the pyo3 dependency
+    * uncomment the SolveAmazonReCaptcha step in step.rs
 * Place the geckodriver.exe in the root of the repo
 * cargo run